caveiro/faved/README.md

+> 🚀 [Pocket is shutting down on July 8, 2025](https://getpocket.com/farewell).
+Migrate all your data to Faved by uploading Pocket data export file.
+Keep your bookmarks safe and always accessible locally on you computer!

 # Faved

 Faved is a simple self-hosted web application to store and organise web links.
 All data is stored locally on your computer.